Two Ridge Solutions for the Incremental Broad Learning System on Added Nodes: Complexity Comparison, Numerical Experiments, and Implementation Aspects

-As observed from Table \Rmnum{3}, the proposed ridge solution based on the ridge inverse requires nearly the same training time as the original BLS in \cite{BL_trans_paper}, while the speedups in total training time of the proposed efficient ridge solution to the original BLS in \cite{BL_trans_paper} and the efficient BLS in \cite{BLSpaper2021zhf1} are $2.43$ and $1.58$, respectively.
+Table \Rmnum{6} lists the training time of \textbf{Orig.}, \textbf{Exg-E}, \textbf{Chol-1}, \textbf{Chol-2} and \textbf{R-Inv}, and shows the speedups in training time of the proposed efficient ridge solution (i.e., \textbf{Chol-1}) to the original BLS~\cite{BL_trans_paper} (i.e., \textbf{Orig.}) and the existing efficient BLS~\cite{BLSpaper2021zhf1} (i.e., \textbf{Exg-E}), respectively.
+The speedup in Table \Rmnum{6} is the ratio between the training time of the existing BLS and that of the proposed efficient ridge solution.
+As observed from Table \Rmnum{4}, the proposed ridge solution based on the ridge inverse (i.e., \textbf{R-Inv}) and the numerically more stable implementation of the proposed efficient ridge solution (i.e., \textbf{Chol-2}) require nearly the same training time as the original BLS (i.e., \textbf{Orig.}) and the existing efficient BLS (i.e., \textbf{Exg-E}), respectively, while the speedups in total training time of the proposed efficient ridge solution (i.e., \textbf{Chol-1}) to the original BLS and the existing efficient BLS are $1.99 \sim 2.52$ and $1.31 \sim 1.58$, respectively.
 It can be seen that the above comparisons of training time are consistent with the theoretical calculation of flops in the last subsection.

-Specifically, Table \Rmnum{3} shows that the speedups in each additional training time of the proposed efficient ridge solution to the original BLS in \cite{BL_trans_paper} and the efficient BLS in \cite{BLSpaper2021zhf1} are $2.34 \sim 2.76$ and $1.63 \sim 1.67$, respectively, while the corresponding theoretical speedups in flops computed by~\footnote{Here $l =60000$, $q=2100$, $c=10$, and the number of nodes before each update is $k=3060,5070,7080,9090$.
-Then we compute (\ref{FlopRatioMyChol2OldChol0219as}) to obtain $1.74, 1.83, 1.87, 1.90$ for $k=3060,5070,7080,9090$, respectively.} (\ref{Flops3Times32990k32}) and (\ref{FlopRatioMyChol2OldChol0219as}) are $3$ and $1.74 \sim 1.90$, respectively.
-It can be seen that the speedups in each additional training time are close to the corresponding theoretical speedups in flops.